DevynJohnson/readmeGenerator/README.md

 <code>node index.js</code>

 <h3>Step 5: Follow the Prompts</h3>
 The application will present a series of prompts about your project to collect the information necessary to create a detailed, professional README.md file.
-This will include:
+This will include:<br>
 <ul>
 <li>Project title</li>
 <li>Description of your project</li>